Mars24 Sunclock — Time on Mars

 M2 = Mars 2 Lander: Soviet Union probe that crashed Nov.
 27, 1971 at about 47°E -45°N in Hellas Planitia.
 It was probably damaged by descent during a global dust storm.
 Its companion orbiter operated for several months.

 M3 = Mars 3 Lander: Soviet Union probe that landed Dec.
 2, 1971 at about 202°E -45°N in Ptolemaeus Crater in Terra Sirenum.
 This was the first landing attempt with any degree of success.
-The Mars 3 Lander began transmitting a test image on landing, but fell silent about 20 sec later and no further communication was received.
+The lander began transmitting a test image on landing, but fell silent after about 20 sec and no further communication was received.
 The lander may have been damaged by descent during a global dust storm, or the dust storm may have caused a corona discharge.
-Its companion orbiter operated for several months.
+The companion Mars 3 Orbiter operated for several months.

 M6 = Mars 6: Soviet Union probe that crashed Mar.
 12, 1974 at about 19.42°W -23.90°N near Samara Valles.
-A few minutes of descent data (unreadable due to a computer chip flaw) were transmitted, but transmissions ceased in "direct proximity to the surface".
+A few minutes of unreadable descent data were transmitted, but transmissions ceased in "direct proximity to the surface".
 The associated Mars 7 lander, scheduled to land three days earlier, failed to descend to the Mars surface due to retrorocket failure.